Frequently Asked Questions (FAQ) re. Application and Admission to M&B

 Question: Can you advise me on a doctorate at your university?

-Answer: No. Please note that we can advise exclusively on doctorates conducted as part of the structured doctoral program of the Berlin School of Mind and Brain (an institution of Humboldt-Universität zu Berlin).
+Answer: If you mean: generally, the answer is No. Please note that we can advise exclusively on doctorates conducted as part of the structured doctoral program of the Berlin School of Mind and Brain (an institute of Humboldt-Universität zu Berlin).

 If you do not want to conduct your doctorate in our structured program, but perhaps as an individually-conducted doctorate at Humboldt-Universität, or at one of the other Berlin universities, or in a structured program somewhere else in Berlin, read here: http://www.mind-and-brain.de/doctoral-program/doctoral-studies-in-germany/